RWS/ISHDeploy/Source/ISHDeploy.PowerShell/Articles/Module/Work with deployments.md

-﻿# Working with the InfoShare.Deployment module
+﻿# Working with the ISHDeploy module

 This article explains how to work with available deployments on a server